-I have two news for the readers of this text.
-First: stress constantly accompanies our lives and they cannot be avoided.
+We have two pieces of news for the readers of this text.
+First: stress constantly accompanies our lives and it cannot be avoided.
 Sounds like a verdict.
-Therefore, I hasten to publish the second news: without stress, we would not be able to fully live and survive.
+Therefore, we hasten to publish the second news: without stress, we would not be able to fully live and survive.

 We used to believe that stress is a reaction of the body to the action of an unpleasant or harmful factor.
 It is manifested in the deterioration of the psycho-emotional state.
 However, the scientific view of stress is not so unambiguous and pessimistic.